-We use {\tt MadGraph-2.6.5}~\cite{Alwall:2014hca} to generate the signal and SM, susy background events.
+We use {\tt MadGraph-2.6.5}~\cite{Alwall:2014hca} to generate the signal and SM, susy background events at tree level (LO).
 For showering and hadronisation of the signal and background events, we use {\tt Pythia-8}~\cite{Sjostrand:2014zea} with {\tt CTEQ6l1} PDF.
 We furthermore process the events through {\tt Delphes-3.4.1}~\cite{deFavereau:2013fsa} to take into account the detector effects.
 We use the default ATLAS card with updated b-tagging efficiency and mis-tagging efficiency of a light or c-jet as a b-jet as a function of the jet transverse momentum, $p_T$~\cite{Sirunyan:2017ezt}.
 Jets are reconstructed using {\tt FastJet-3.2.1}~\cite{Cacciari:2011ma} with anti-kt algorithm with $\Delta R = 0.4$.
-The NNLO cross-section for the signal production from gluon fusion and $b\bar{b}H$ process in 5F scheme are calculated using {\tt SusHi-1.6.1}~\cite{Harlander:2016hcx} and for the 4F scheme $b\bar{b}H$ process we use the cross section at LO from Madgraph\footnote{The cross section in the 4F scheme of $b\bar{b}H$ process is calculated in MSSM via Madgraph by using the SLHA file of the corresponding to benchmark as param card.}.
+The NNLO cross-section for the signal production from gluon fusion and $b\bar{b}H$ process in 5F scheme are calculated using {\tt SusHi-1.6.1}~\cite{Harlander:2016hcx}, which calculates Higgs cross sections in gluon fusion and bottom-quark annihilation at hadron colliders in the SM and various BSM models.
+It is important to note that {\tt SusHi} does not generate events, but only predicts differential or integrated cross section upon user request.
+We thus use these cross sections for normalisation purposes only.
+Furthermore, as described above, we take care of matching between 4F and 5F scheme using Santander matching.
+For the 4F scheme $b\bar{b}H$ process we use the cross section at LO from Madgraph~\footnote{The cross section in the 4F scheme of $b\bar{b}H$ process is calculated in MSSM via Madgraph by using the SLHA file corresponding to the benchmark point as parameter card.}.
 We use {\tt Prospino2}~\cite{Beenakker:1996ed} to calculate the cross section of the susy backgrounds at NLO.
-In Tab.~\ref{tab:susy_bpt}, we show the production cross section and the branching ratio of the relevant susy final states.
+In Table~\ref{tab:susy_bpt}, we show the production cross section and the branching ratio of the relevant susy final states.
 In principle, there are other susy processes \textit{viz.} $pp\to \chonepm \lspfour, ~\chonepm \chonemp,~\chtwopm \chtwomp$, which can also contribute to the background, however owing to the negligible production cross section and branching ratios for these processes, we exclude them from our analysis.